briansimiyuj/doctor-appointment-app/README.md

     a.
 Base notifications for all users (email, SMS, appointments, bookings)
     b.
 Additional settings for doctors (payments, system updates)

+  4. Create `handlePrescriptionReminderToggle` function which takes `prescriptionID` as a parameter
+    a.
+Calculate new reminder value
+    b.
+Create an updated notification settings object with updated reminder value
+    c.
+Call `updateNotificationSettings` function with the updated notification settings object
+    d.
+Save the updated notification settings object to the local storage

 ### Dark Mode